walmir2016/demo/README.md

 Environments variables needed in this phase:
 - `SNYK_TOKEN`: API Key used by Snyk to store the generated analysis.
-- `DOCKER_REGISTRY_URL`: URL of the Docker registry where the Docker image is stored.
-- `DOCKER_REGISTRY_USER`: Username of the Docker registry.

 ### 6. Publishing
 All commands of this phase are defined in `publish.sh` file.